gitter-lab/pria-ams-enamine/preprocessing/README.md

 2. Apply threshold on the `median` to generate binary label.

 Still need to add PAINS filter results.
 Use rdkit's [FilterCatalog](https://github.com/rdkit/rdkit/pull/536) for such filters.

+## Misc.
+Notes/Remarks
+1. Many of the Primary % inhibition in the data files are aggregate of multiple (typically three) screen using the `median`.